nielsbasjes/logparser/README-Java.md

         Parser<MyRecord> parser = new ApacheHttpdLoglineParser<MyRecord>(MyRecord.class, logformat);

 And then call the parse method repeatedly for each line.
-You can do this like this (for each call a new instance of "MyRecord" is instantiated !!):
+There are two ways to do this:
+1) Let the parser create and a new instance of "MyRecord" for each parsed line (think about the GC consequences!!):

         MyRecord record = parser.parse(logline);

-Or you can call it like this:
-Only once:
+2) Reuse the same instance.
+So you do this only once:

         MyRecord record = new MyRecord();

 And then for each logline:

-        record.clear(); // Which is up to you to implement to 'reset' the record to it's initial state. parser.parse(record, logline);
+        record.clear(); // Which is up to you to implement to 'reset' the record instance to it's initial/empty state. parser.parse(record, logline);

-Notes about the setters

-- Only if a value exists in the actual logline the setter will be called (mainly relevant if you want to get a specific query param or cookie).
-- If you specifiy the same field on several setters then each of these setters will be called.

-Have a look at the 'examples/pojo' directory for a working example.

 License
 ===
 This software is licenced under GPLv3.
 If you want to include this in a commercial (non-opensource) product then simply contact me and we'll talk about this.